Idov31/MrKaplan/README.md

 ## Description

-MrKaplan is a tool aimed to help red teamers to stay hidden and clear as much as traces possible.
-It works by saving information such as the time it ran, under which user and "reverting" the computer to look like before MrKaplan ran.<br />
+MrKaplan is a tool aimed to help red teamers to stay hidden by clearing evidence of execution.
+It works by saving information such as the time it ran, snapshot of files and associate each evidence to the related user.<br />
 This tool is inspired by [MoonWalk](https://github.com/mufeedvh/moonwalk), a similar tool for Unix machines.<br />
 You can read more about it in the [wiki](https://github.com/idov31/MrKaplan/wiki) page.<br /><br />